Spiffy Speak

 The flowy trails and rippled contours of drapery hold many promises – of assuring privacy and sound absorption, of topping up the insulation against extreme weather, and of adding visual depth, drama and softness.
 So, if your doorway lacks a bit of oomph right now, or if the practical needs beckon coverage, entrust that mandate to curtains.
 Based on your specific requirements, you can customize your drapery, all the way from the choice of the fabric to the desired drop-point.
 And, so that you neither miss the aesthetic opportunity nor the functional ease, here are some tips for dressing up a doorway with curtains:

-Shop for custom curtains with Spiffy Spools that perfectly frames your doorway and gives a couture look.
-With over 3000 drapery fabrics featuring a variety of colors and patterns, you can find the one that reflects your style and matches any decor!
+Shop for custom curtains that perfectly frame your doorway and give a couture look.
+With over 3000 drapery fabrics featuring a variety of colors and patterns, find the one that reflects your style and matches any decor!

 Consider the Unique Structural Aspects of your Doorway